The Frantics (comedy): CBC radio and Frantic Times

+Albums and television

-The album Frantic Times was released in 1984 and collected the best sketches and songs from the radio show.
+The album Frantic Times was released in 1984 and collected sketches and songs from the radio show.
 In 2003, Deep Shag Records reissued the album with a new cover and three previously unreleased selections.

-In 1984, the troupe was a feature act with a number of sketches in a television pilot, The No Name Show for TVOntario, which was not picked up for a series.
-In 1986, the troupe successfully moved to television, producing a CBC series called Four on the Floor, which lasted only one season of thirteen episodes.
+In 1984, the troupe appeared as a feature act with a number of sketches in a television pilot, The No Name Show, for TVOntario, which was not picked up for a series.
+In 1986, the troupe moved to television with the CBC series Four on the Floor, which lasted one season of thirteen episodes.
+The Canadian Communications Foundation's History of Canadian Broadcasting states that the series aired weekly from January to August 1986 and featured the four members of The Frantics writing and performing their own material.
+The series also aired in England and the United States under the name The Frantics.

-A couple of short radio series followed, including Fran of the Fundy (a three-part spoof of Anne of Green Gables) in 1987, and the eight-part The Frantics Look at History in 1988.
+A couple of short radio series followed, including Fran of the Fundy, a three-part spoof of Anne of Green Gables, in 1987, and the eight-part The Frantics Look at History in 1988.

+Style and recurring material

 The Frantics were noted for off-the-wall humour, with some skits and novelty songs reminiscent of The Goon Show and Monty Python’s Flying Circus.
-They satirized everything from suicide hotlines to current ads to Tom Swift science fiction.
-They were particularly known for the recurring character Mr. Canoehead, a crime fighter with a full-sized aluminum canoe welded to his head by lightning (battle cry: "Taste gunwale!"), and for the catch phrase “Boot to the head!” which is also the title of their most famous sketch.
+They satirized subjects ranging from suicide hotlines and current advertisements to Tom Swift science fiction.
+The troupe became particularly known for the recurring character Mr. Canoehead, a crime fighter with a full-sized aluminum canoe welded to his head by lightning, whose battle cry was "Taste gunwale!", and for the catchphrase "Boot to the head!", also the title of one of their best-known sketches.

 Some of The Frantics’ radio sketches were also aired in the United States on the Dr. Demento show, as were later Canadian comedy acts such as The Arrogant Worms and The Vestibules.